 White plates adorned with skeletons display house numbers in a way that gives guests a glimpse of spooky things to come.
 Simply decoupage computer-printed numbers and Halloween graphics to clean, dry plates.
 (You also could use rub-on or sticker numbers.)
 Use your fingers to smooth out any extra wrinkles and decoupage medium.
 Let dry, then completely coat the plate with decoupage medium again and let dry.
 Display in a plate rack or by using multiple plate hangers.

 Editor's Tip: These plates are for decorative use only and should not be put in the dishwasher.
 Simply wipe them clean with a damp cloth.

 Gather a group of skeletons to act as spooky yard greeters.
 Perch the gang on a bench or ledge and add top hats and bow ties.
 These guys are sure to create a bone-chilling Halloween.

 Adorn your front stoop with a tangle of lifeless branches and vines hung from porch rafters.
 Paint gourds white and add ghostly expressions with black paint.
 Suspend gourds from the rafters so they hang down among the vines.
 When darkness comes, the apparitions will be illuminated by shifting shadows, a scene guaranteed to frighten and chill.

-Scare the pants off passersby with a front yard featuring zombielike mummies that eerily rise to haunt the twilight landscape.
+Scare the pants off passersby with a front yard featuring mummies that eerily rise and pose to haunt the twilight landscape.